Working with WorkspaceArray in Engee

 ), which can then be used in Engee models.

-Thus, `WorkspaceArray' provides a single and convenient interface for accessing time series data throughout the simulation - from input data preparation to results analysis.
+Thus, WorkspaceArray provides a single and user—friendly interface for accessing temporary data throughout the entire simulation, from preparing input data to analyzing results.

 Creating a WorkspaceArray

-Typically, a `WorkspaceArray' is generated automatically during the simulation process - for example, when writing signals through a block of To Workspace or when saving the results to the variable simout.
+Usually, a `WorkspaceArray' is formed automatically during the simulation process, for example, when recording signals through a block To Workspace or when saving the results to a variable simout.

-However, it can also be created manually - for example, to load external data or to test the model with pre-prepared inputs.
-In this case, WorkspaceArray
+However, it can also be created manually, for example, to load external data or test the model on pre—prepared inputs.
+In this case, a WorkspaceArray

-is created in one of the following ways:
+is created using one of the following methods:

 -

-*From a CSV file.
-To load data from a CSV file, just specify the path to the file:
+From a CSV file.
+To download data from a CSV file, just specify the path to the file.:

 "my_wa"

-is the name under which the array will be saved in Variable windowEngee.
-It is used for further reference to the array in models, scripts and other applications.
+is the name under which the array will be stored in Variable WindowEngee.
+It is used for subsequent array references in models, scripts, and other applications.

 -

 object.
-This is especially useful when generating inputs programmatically, during data analysis or transformation.DataFrame
+This is especially useful when generating input signals programmatically, during data analysis or transformation.DataFrame' is a tabular structure from the package `DataFrames.jl

-(can be a scalar, vector or array of numbers).
+The table should contain two columns: `time' (type `Float64') and `value' (can be a scalar, vector, or array of numbers).

 Working with WorkspaceArray